Bud’s “Second Chance”: Lifetime FIV Therapy

 6. When white and red cell counts fall to low levels, several natural products can provide some

 help.
 However, thinking only in terms of adding cells rather than addressing the entire disease is a mistake.
 Millettia and Astralagus have both been used to address leukopenia, principally involving neutropenia.
 Astralagus, however, has also been shown to lengthen the cell cycle of lymphocytes.
 Lactoferrin improves functionality of neutrophils.
 Its homeostatic role in the neutrophil cycle is complex and not completely understood.
 Since it suppresses both G-CSF (granulocyte-colony stimulating factor) and GM-CSF (granulocyte macrophage-colony stimulating factor), possibly it should not be given when neutropenia is being addressed with proliferative stimulants.
 Possibly by multiple mechanisms that include suppression of negative iron-blocking effects of the proinflammatory cytokine IL-6, Lactoferrin restores iron export to bone marrow, improving “anemia of inflammation” (also called “anemia of chronic disease”) secondary to chronic viral infections and cancer.
 Carao, a dried powder from the fruit cassia grandis, has, when coadministered with iron, improved production of hemoglobin.
 A milletia-containing proprietary herbal blend called Marrow Plus often improves anemia, possibly by stimulation of erythropoietin production.
 For severe deficiencies of red or white cells, synthetic versions of human hormones such as Epoetin (erythropoietin) and Neupogen (G-CSF) may temporarily create improvement, but neither by itself is a lasting solution.
 (Both are recombinant products, and the human origin may provoke an antibody response.
-There are feline-derived versions of these synthetic hormones, but they are unavailable for clinical use.
-Feline synthetic erythropoietin, in any case, has to date been clonally produced only in Chinese hamster ovary cells, which transfer an antigen that cross-reacts with feline erythropoietin, evoking an antibody response.)
+There are feline-derived versions of these synthetic hormones which have been pegylated for extended bioactivity, but they have to date been judged unprofitable by potential manufacturers and are unavailable for clinical use.
 Neupogen, which is largely a stimulant for production of neutrophils, provokes an antibody response around the two-week mark and is only likely to be effective for three to four weeks.
 It also raises viral loads.
 However, cats receiving chemotherapy for cancer may have their immune response suppressed to the point where antibody response is retarded.
 Niacinamide has been shown to stimulate production of native G-CSF.
 Chemically similar epoetins such as Epogen, Procrit, and Eprex (in Europe) can work considerably longer than Neupogen, and many cats--at least in the short term--do not show antibody response.
 Dosage of Epogen, for instance, is 100 to 150 units/kg subcutaneously every two to three days.
 "As it is a human recombinant product, about one fourth to one third of cats receiving this hormone will produce antibodies against it in six to eight weeks."
 Epoetin, however, has the more potentially dangerous side-effect.
 Antibody response can cause a fatally refractory aplastic anemia.
 Moreover, "Care must be taken against overzealous use of this product, which can lead to polycythemia with severe to fatal results.
 As the Hct reaches the reference level, the interval dosage of erythropoietin is reduced to every fourth or fifth day" [Bernard Feldman, Feline Anemia: Practical Investigation and Management].
 Aranesp, a darbepoetin similar to epoetin but with additional carbohydrate chains, is believed to be somewhat less susceptable to antibody reactions and has the advantage of a longer half-life so that the period between dosings is extended.
 However, it works somewhat less quickly than epoetin and is somewhat more expensive.
 Contrary to some veterinary opinion, epoetin and darbepoetin can be helpful in situations other than kidney failure.
 In human medicine they are used routinely to treat HIV- related and cancer-related (and chemotherapy-related) anemia.
 In HIV medicine, they are regarded as preferable to transfusion, which has been linked to worsening disease.
 Epoetin/darbepoetin and Neupogen can be used concurrently.
 Because of possible side effects, epoetin and darbepoetin should be used by cats only when anemia reaches a serious level and is not expected to improve.
 Lactoferrin effectively complements epoetin or darbepoetin at least as well as oral and i.v. iron supplementation without contributing to iron overload.
 Levamisole is likewise a short-term solution, potentiating the cell-mediated ( TH1 lymphocytic) immune response, but acting immunosuppressively over time.
 Lymphocyte T Cell Immunomodulator (LTCI) is reported to be broadly hematopoeic, spurring production of red cells as well as of major white cell groups (probably through indirect stimulation of Interleuken-3 production).
 It may be an important new weapon in the arsenal directed at cytopenias.

 5. Maternally Derived Infection